-The City of South Milwaukee offers multiple grant programs to attract and retain small businesses and commercial property owners.
-Grants are available for new businesses, interior and exterior improvements, and improved signage.
-Grant funds have been awarded to enhance the downtown and generate economic activity.
-The City of South Milwaukee also continues to work with the South Shore Chamber of Commerce, and Milwaukee 7.
-The City's involvement with these groups continues to generate business transactions in the South Milwaukee community.
+To attract, retain, and expand small businesses, the City of South Milwaukee offers multiple grant programs.
+Grants are available for new businesses, interior and exterior improvements, and signage upgrades.
+Funds awarded through these programs have enhanced the downtown and generated economic activity.
+The City also continues to work with Milwaukee 7 to further business recruitment efforts throughout the region.